oakes/SolidOak/README.md

 ### Windows is not supported

-This is not a near-term goal.
-To support Windows, we would need to get both the rgtk and neovim-rs dependencies to build.
-Additionally, we would need to find a replacement for `fork()`, which is a Posix-specific function being used to run neovim in a separate process.
+To support Windows, we need to get rgtk and neovim-rs to build for it.
+Additionally, we need to find a replacement for `fork()` and other Posix-specific functions being used to run Neovim in a separate process.

 ## Licensing